Loyer and No. 5 Purdue host Washington - WTOP News

 West Lafayette, Indiana; Wednesday, 8:30 p.m.
 EST

-BOTTOM LINE: No. 5 Purdue hosts Washington after Fletcher Loyer scored 20 points in Purdue’s 89-73 win over the Wisconsin Badgers.
+BOTTOM LINE: No. 5 Purdue takes on Washington after Fletcher Loyer scored 20 points in Purdue’s 89-73 victory against the Wisconsin Badgers.

-The Huskies have gone 1-2 against Big Ten opponents.
-Washington scores 82.4 points and has outscored opponents by 9.9 points per game.
+The Boilermakers are 7-1 on their home court.
+Purdue ranks fifth in the Big Ten in rebounding with 37.3 rebounds.
+Trey Kaufman-Renn leads the Boilermakers with 9.8 boards.

-Purdue makes 51.0% of its shots from the field this season, which is 9.3 percentage points higher than Washington has allowed to its opponents (41.7%).
-Washington has shot at a 45.3% rate from the field this season, 5.5 percentage points higher than the 39.8% shooting opponents of Purdue have averaged.
+Purdue averages 9.8 made 3-pointers per game, 2.3 more made shots than the 7.5 per game Washington gives up.
+Washington averages 6.5 made 3-pointers per game this season, 1.6 fewer made shots on average than the 8.1 per game Purdue allows.

-The Boilermakers and Huskies meet Wednesday for the first time in conference play this season.
+The Boilermakers and Huskies meet Wednesday for the first time in Big Ten play this season.

 TOP PERFORMERS: Loyer is averaging 14.4 points for the Boilermakers.
-Trey Kaufman-Renn is averaging 12.9 points over the last 10 games.
+C.J.
+Cox is averaging 1.8 made 3-pointers over the last 10 games.

-Hannes Steinbach is scoring 18.3 points per game and averaging 11.8 rebounds for the Huskies.
-Desmond Claude is averaging 15.1 points and 2.8 rebounds over the last 10 games.
+Steinbach is scoring 18.3 points per game with 11.8 rebounds and 2.0 assists for the Huskies.
+Desmond Claude is averaging 15.1 points over the last 10 games.

 LAST 10 GAMES: Boilermakers: 9-1, averaging 85.6 points, 36.4 rebounds, 21.2 assists, 6.5 steals and 3.4 blocks per game while shooting 52.0% from the field.
 Their opponents have averaged 64.4 points per game.